 - Developing a treatment plan and selecting appropriate treatment strategies on the basis of information gathered through the assessment processes

-- Providing either written or verbal information regarding the assessment findings and the case formulation to the client and to referral sources that request this information
+- Providing either written or verbal information regarding the assessment findings and the case formulation to the client and to referral sources, as required, with the client’s consent

 - Redirecting individuals whose assessed needs cannot be met on a short-term, outpatient basis to appropriate specialized programs

 - Providing consultation and problem-solving assistance to professional colleagues and members of the community